 Areas that are not subject to 'light pollution' are the best places to watch for the lights, although you can see them in the center of Reykjavik (see the photo to the right).
 Areas in the Icelandic countryside tend to be best.
 Researchers have also discovered that auroral activity is cyclic, peaking roughly every 11 years.
-The last peak period started in 2013, with frequent Northern Lights displays likely for another two or three years after that.
 Winter in the north is generally a good season to view the lights.
 The long periods of darkness and the frequency of clear nights provide many good opportunities to watch the auroral displays.
 Usually the best time of night (on clear nights) to watch for auroral displays in Iceland is between 9pm to 1am.
 In order to see Northern Lights we need darkness and clear sky.
 The best time to see Aurora Borealis in Iceland is from September to Mid April.

 Myths and Legends related to the Northern Lights: